mobxjs/mobx/docs/react/react-integration.md

 const MyComponent = observer(props => ReactElement)
 ```

 While MobX works independently from React they are most commonly used together.
-In [the gist of Mobx](../intro/overview.md) as well as the [conceptual introduction](../intro/concepts.md) you have already seen the most important part of this integration: the `observer` [HoC](https://reactjs.org/docs/higher-order-components.html) that you can wrap around a React component.
+In [the gist of Mobx](../intro/concepts.md) you have already seen the most important part of this integration: the `observer` [HoC](https://reactjs.org/docs/higher-order-components.html) that you can wrap around a React component.
 `observer` is provided by the separate [`mobx-react-lite` package](https://github.com/mobxjs/mobx-react-lite).
 Using `observer` is pretty straight forward [[try it]](https://codesandbox.io/s/minimal-observer-p9ti4?file=/src/index.tsx):